iboing/iboing.github.io/index.md

 [Area Chair / Senior Program Committee for Conferences]

-- International Conference on Artificial Neural Networks (ICANN), 2024
+- Advances in Neural Information Processing Systems (NeurIPS), 2024/2023
 - International Conference on Learning Representations (ICLR), 2024
-- Advances in Neural Information Processing Systems (NeurIPS), 2023
+- International Conference on Artificial Neural Networks (ICANN), 2024
 - Association for the Advancement of Artificial Intelligence (AAAI), 2022

 [Reviewer for Conferences]